Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Empirical Analysis

-Continuing our investigation, we further scrutinize the effect of the second intervention.
-This particular intervention involves expanding note visibility to worldwide users.
-The pre-intervention phase is defined as the two-month period ranging from October 6, 2023 to December 11, 2022 ($\mathit{VisUS}$).
+Continuing our investigation, we further scrutinize the effect of the second intervention, \ie, the global expansion of the Community Notes feature.
+Here, the pre-intervention phase is defined as the two-month period ranging from October 6, 2023 to December 11, 2022 ($\mathit{VisUS}$).
 The post-intervention phase, on the other hand, is characterized by the duration of four months starting on December 11, 2022 and ending on April 6, 2023 ($\mathit{VisWorld}$).
 As shown in Columns (2) and (4) of Table \ref{tab:mis_all_did}, in the second intervention, the coefficients of $\mathit{FCRH \times Vis}$ for both retweet count and like count are found to be statistically non-significant.
-This suggests that broadening Community Notes feature from the \US to a global level does not enhance its ability to mitigate the engagement with false or misleading information.
+This suggests that the impact of Community Notes feature on reducing engagement with false or misleading information after the second intervention does not exhibit a significant difference compared to that observed after the first intervention.
 Fig \ref{fig:mis_did} displays the variations in the retweet and like counts within the F-CRH and F-NCRH groups across both the pre- and post-intervention periods.
 During the first intervention, there are slight decreases in both retweet count and like count within the F-CRH group.
 In the absence of the first intervention, it is anticipated that the engagement with F-CRH tweets should go like the lighter red dash line (according to the coefficients of $\mathit{Vis}$ in Columns (1) and (3) of Table \ref{tab:mis_all_did}).
-The differences between two red dash lines in Figs. \ref{fig:mis_did}(a) and (b) during the first prevention period can be regarded as the treatment effects.
+The differences between the two red dash lines in Figs. \ref{fig:mis_did}(a) and (b) during the first prevention period can be regarded as the treatment effects.
 In the second intervention, there is a significant decrease in the engagement with tweets throughout both F-CRH and F-NCRH groups (according to the coefficients of $\mathit{Vis}$ in Columns (2) and (4) of Table \ref{tab:mis_all_did}).
 However, the non-significant coefficients of $\mathit{FCRH \times Vis}$ for both retweet count and like count indicate that no special treatment effect on the F-CRH group is captured (Columns (2) and (4) of Table \ref{tab:mis_all_did}).

+In summary, our findings so far indicate that the first intervention, involving the expansion of Community Notes to the \US, is linked to decreases in engagement with misinformation, as evidenced by reduced retweet and like counts.
+The second intervention, \ie, the global roll-out, does not yield a significant increase in the treatment effect as compared to the first intervention.